 Public access to the courts complex is limited.
 The Arminghall Arch is on display on the public concourse of the Magistrates Courts building and may be viewed at any time during office hours, Monday to Friday.
 The Norman House is normally open to the public only during the Heritage Open Days usually held each year in early September.

 The Adam and Eve

-Just a few steps along Bishopgate from the courts complex, and just off a sharp bend in the road, is the Adam and Eve, said to be oldest public house in Norwich.
-Although much altered over the years, and probably with none of its present fabric dating back to earlier than the seventeenth century, records from as early as 1249 indicate that the building was originally a monastic brewhouse offering hospitality to the workmen constructing Norwich Cathedral.
+Just a few steps along Bishopgate from the courts complex is the Adam and Eve, said to be the oldest public house in Norwich.
+Although much altered over the years, and probably with none of its present fabric dating back to earlier than the seventeenth century, records from as early as 1249 indicate that the building was originally a monastic brewhouse offering hospitality to the workmen engaged in the construction of Norwich Cathedral.

 It was to the Adam and Eve that Edmund, Lord Sheffield was carried after being mortally wounded during Kett's Rebellion in the summer of 1549.
 The rebellion was a revolt against the enclosure of common land by wealthy landowners and yeoman farmers, which left peasants with nowhere to graze their animals.
-One farmer, a Robert Kett of Wymondham, agreed with the rebels' complaints and offered to support them.
-Lead by Kett and his brother William, the rebels marched to Norwich, gathering recruits from nearby villages on the way, and by mid-July a force of some 16,000 men had set up camp on Mousehold Heath, a mile or so to the north-east of the city.
+One farmer, a Robert Kett of Wymondham, was sympathetic to the rebels' cause and offered his support.
+Lead by Kett and his brother William, the rebels marched to Norwich, gathering recruits from nearby villages along the way, and by mid-July a force of some 16,000 men had set up camp on Mousehold Heath, a mile or so to the north-east of the city.